rocketmay/hedera-improvement-proposal/HIP/hip-0000-WalletProviderSchema.md

 **Transaction Transfer Notes:**

 The Transaction Transfer Protocol occurs every time the web application wants to send a transaction to the receiving application.
 By necessity it can only occur once a web application has been selected from the Client Query Flow.

+**Json Structures**

+We prepose protobufs for four RPC calls and their corresponding requests and responses.
+The four calls are RequestLimit, Sign, Submit, and SubmitAndSign.

+RequestLimit allows for information like MaxTransactionFee and PreAuthorizationLimit to be requested from entities.

+This call can be used to query entities for their capabilities, to filter out entities which do not have the appropriate account permissions/settings or implement the required functions of the requesting entity.
+It can also potentially be used as a pre-authorization mechanism, for example a site that may prompt the user "This site wants to spend up to $50, is that OK?", and the wallet can then approve transactions up to that limit without interrupting the user.

+Sign sends an unsigned transaction to an entity.
+The entity signs the transaction and returns the SigMap like that used in the hedera API to bytes of a transaction.

+This call allows the requesting entity to generate a transaction, have it signed by the appropriate entity, then process and eventually execute the transaction on the HAPI.
+This gives the requesting entity control over the transaction and allows functionality such as multi-sig transactions to be fulfilled by the requesting entity.

+Submit sends a transaction to an entity to submit to the HAPI.
+Any required signatures are included in the message.

+This call allows for an entity to send a signed transaction to another entity for that entity to execute.
+The receiving entity returns the response from HAPI to the requesting entity.

+SignAndSubmit sends a transaction to an entity, which is expected to sign the transaction and execute it on HAPI.

+This is a streamlined call which reduces the number of messages sent between entities.
+The receiving entity returns the response from HAPI to the requesting entity.

+message ResponseCode {
+    uint64 id = 1
+    oneof Response {
+        Success = 0;
+        Rejected = 1;
+        UnrecognizedTransaction = 2;
+        MaxTransactionFeeExceeded = 3;
+        PreAuthroizationLimitExceeded = 4;
+        CapabilityNotSupported = 5;
+        TransactionException = 6;
+        }
+    Response response = 2;
+}

+message SignaturePair {
+    bytes pubKeyPrefix = 1; // First few bytes of the public key oneof signature {
+        bytes contract = 2; // smart contract virtual signature (always length zero) bytes ed25519 = 3; // ed25519 signature
+        bytes RSA_3072 = 4; //RSA-3072 signature
+        bytes ECDSA_384 = 5; //ECDSA p-384 signature
+    }
+}
+message SignatureMap {
+    repeated SignaturePair sigPair = 1; // Each signature pair corresponds to a unique Key required to sign the transaction.
+}

+message LimitsRequest{
+    uint64 maxTransactionFee  = 1;
+    uint64 preAuthorizationLimit = 2;
+    bytes memo = 3;
+}

+message LimitResponse{
+    ResponseCode response = 1;
+    uint64 maxTransactionFee = 2;
+    uint64 preAuthorizationLimit = 3;
+    bytes memo = 5;
+}

+message SignRequest {
+    bytes hash = 1; // correlation ID if not rpc bytes bodyBytes = 2; // hex
+    bytes memo = 3;
+}

+message SignResponse {
+    bytes hash = 1;
+    ResponseCode response = 2;
+    SignatureMap sigMap = 3; //matches HAPI sigMap , examples is above bytes memo = 4;
+}

+message SignAndSubmitRequest {
+    bytes hash = 1;
+    bytes bodyBytes = 2;
+    SignatureMap sigMap = 3;
+    bytes memo = 4;
+}
+message SignAndSubmitResponse { // for optimization over the wire --> less req res
+    bytes hash = 1;
+    ResponseCode response = 2;
+    TransactionReceipt receipt = 3; // from HAPI
+    bytes memo = 4;
+}

+message SubmitRequest {
+    bytes hash = 1;
+    bytes bodyBytes = 2;
+    SignatureMap sigMap = 3;
+    bytes memo = 4;
+}

+message SubmitResponse {
+    bytes hash = 1;
+    ResponseCode response = 2;
+    TransactionReceipt receipt = 3; // from HAPI
+    bytes memo = 4;
+}

+service Exchange {
+    //unary
+    rpc requestLimit(LimitsRequest) returns (limitResponse);
+    rpc sign(signRequest) returns (signResponse); // returns transaction signed with ECDSA rpc submit(SubmitRequest) returns (SubmitResponse);
+    rpc sign_and_submit(SignAndSubmitRequest) returns (SignAndSubmitResponse);
+}

 ## Backwards Compatibility